 When your store is first installed, a default Admin account is created with login credentials that gives you full administrative access.
 As a best practice, you should create another user account with full Administrator access.
 That way, you can use one account for your everyday Administrative activities and reserve the other as a “Super Admin” account.
 This can be helpful if you forget your regular credentials, or they somehow become unusable.

-If there are others on your team, or service providers who need access, you can create a separate user account for each, and assign restricted access.
-To limit the websites or stores that admin users can access when they log in, you must first create a role with limited scope and access to resources.
+If there are others on your team or service providers who need access, you can create a separate user account for each and assign restricted access based on their business need to know.
+To limit the websites or stores that users can access when they log in to the Admin, you must first create a role with limited scope and only the necessary resources selected.
 Then, you can assign the role to a specific user account.
-Admin users who are assigned to a restricted role can see and change data only for websites or stores that are associated with the role.
-They cannot make changes to any global settings or data.
+Admin users who are assigned to a restricted role can see and change data only for websites or stores that are associated with the role, but cannot make changes to any global settings or data.

 - First Name

 Each user account must have a unique email address.

 Enter a Password for the account.

 An Admin password must be seven or more characters long and include both letters and numbers.
 For additional password options, see Configuring Admin Security.

 For Password Confirmation, re-enter the password to make sure it was entered correctly.

 If your store has multiple languages, set Interface Locale to the language to be used for the Admin interface.